Download slides and see resources below.

 - Free Graphics, Audio, and Video for Education

-- Online webinar on March 7th at 12 pm Central, hosted by ACRL University Libraries Section.
-Register now!
+- Online webinar on March 7th, hosted by ACRL University Libraries Section.
+Get slides and view the recording.

 - Digital Badges Exposed